fchavelli/esa-ipcc-topics/README.md

 #### Convert PDF to TXT

 Once pdf files are downloaded, they can be converted to txt files using the following command.
-The text in tables and figures are read when available (e.g. WG1 Chapter 1, Fig 1.1).
-Note that the process can take a few minutes.
+The text in tables and figures are read when possible (e.g. WG1 Chapter 1, Fig 1.1).
+The process can take a few minutes.

 ```
 python ./utils/pdf_to_txt.py